EyasuTeshome/shifttracker/job-search/how-to-answer-the-salary-expectation-question.md

 Before you give any response, it’s important to do your research to be realistic about your expectations and confidently share a salary range whenever possible.
 Also, it’s becoming more common to see a salary range listed on some job announcements.
 If they share that information, be sure that the range you offer aligns with the range listed.

-Stack Overflow has a great salary calculator that offers salary info for the United States, Canada, the United Kingdom, France, Germany, Australia, Italy, Brazil, India, Netherlands, Poland, Russia, Spain, and Sweden.
-You can also try some more general tools such as Glassdoor and Salary.com, but be sure to use location filters to get a more accurate range.
+You can try some more general tools such as Glassdoor and Salary.com, but be sure to use location filters to get a more accurate range.
 Companies might offer different salary ranges based on location, such as London vs Remote or New York City vs Berlin.

 If you seek a remote job and the company is in another country, research the salary for that country instead of your local salary.
 Also, some remote companies will pay remote salaries with a cost of living modifier attached, so it might be more difficult to assess what that company’s budget might be.